 What Can You Do to Keep Your Pool Water Clean?

 - Test the water frequently.

-- Properly shock* the water after a high bather load. *IMPORTANT: Contact an ASP pool professional for before shocking the water.
+- Properly shock* the water after a high bather load. *IMPORTANT: Contact an ASP - America's Swimming Pool Company before shocking the water.

 - Set a regular schedule, so you don’t skip cleanings.

 Combining the steps of healthy swimming with good chlorine and pH control will reduce the spread of recreational water illnesses.

 Having a general maintenance routine is also crucial for the health of your swimmers.
 Cleaning the surface of a pool is required, but good maintenance also involves caring for your pool equipment.
 Without proper maintenance, a pool can develop algae, foul odors, slimy or cloudy water, and cause itchy skin and burning eyes for those who choose to swim in them.

 Fortunately, there is a team of pool cleaning and maintenance professionals that can help keep your pool clean and safe for swimming.